Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 Kendra Michaels was announced with the flourish of a game show host and her time was up.
 This was it.
 This was the moment she’d been fighting for all her life.
 Three minutes.
 In the spotlight.
 On a national stage.

-The kid with the mic gave her a nudge, and Kendra plastered a smile to her.
+The kid with the mic gave her a nudge, and Kendra plastered a smile to her face.
 So blinded by the stage lights, she could barely make out the crowd who would determine if she moved on or not.
 Her mouth went as dry as her delicate skin in the Iowa winter.
 Not the best timing for cottonmouth when she was supposed to wow the world with her vocal talents.

 She closed her mind to the lights, to the judgment, and the looks of disapproval she was so certain she’d find if she could see beyond the rainbow of starbursts.
 She wasn’t over the hill at forty-one, but she was a hell of a lot closer to cresting the top than her competitors.
 She’d spent the day surrounded by cutesy bombshells in mini-skirts and heels that should be illegal if for no other reason than to save those poor girls from breaking their ankles.
 The boys were all unnaturally handsome and chiseled.
 And then there was Kendra.

-She was the anti-rock star.
+She was the anti-pop star.
 She was the anti-contestant.
 And she knew it.
 She wasn’t counting on sex appeal to get her accepted onto Music Star Dreams.
 She was counting on her raw talent.
 But after a day of watching even the more emo of her competitors preen, she had begun to doubt if that would be enough.

 And so she stood there, in the spotlight, wishing the world would swallow her whole as she belted out “Barracuda” like she somehow had the right to touch the sacred tune.